The Orbital Angular Momentum of Azimuthal Spin-Waves

 Figure~\ref{fig:1}b) is a density plot of the variation of the MRFM signal as a function of $H_0$ and the excitation frequency, $\omega/(2 \pi)$.
 The spectral peaks are labeled by radial index $n_R \in \mathbb{Z}^+ $ and azimuthal index $n_J \in \mathbb{Z}$, to be discussed in detail shortly.
 In this plot, the most intense signals arise from the Kittel mode $(n_R ,n_J)=(0,1)$, and its first radial harmonic $(1,1)$.
 Expected precession patterns of their dynamical magnetization $\bm{m}({\bm x})$ are sketched in Fig.\ref{fig:1}a) where the height indicates the amplitude and the color the azimuthal orientation (cf. colorwheel in Fig.~\ref{fig:2}).
-Because of their spatially uniform precession, these are naturally the modes coupled strongest to the antenna.
-By linearly fitting the variation of the $(0,1)$ mode frequency with the external magnetic field between 0.3 and 1~T, we determine the values of the gyromagnetic ratio $|\gamma | = 1.76 \times 10^{11}$~$\text{rad} \cdot \text{sec}^{-1} \cdot \text{T}^{-1} $ and saturation magnetization $ \mu _0 M_s = 0.17$~T where $\mu _0$ is the vacuum permeability.
+Because of their spatially uniform precession along the azimuthal direction, these are naturally the modes coupled strongest to the antenna.
+By linearly fitting the variation of the $(0,1)$ mode frequency with the external magnetic field between 0.3 and 1~T, we determine the values of the gyromagnetic ratio $|\gamma | = (1.77 \pm 0.01) \times 10^{11}$~$\text{rad} \cdot \text{sec}^{-1} \cdot \text{T}^{-1} $.
+The saturation magnetization $ \mu _0 M_s = 0.170 \pm 0.003$~T ($\mu _0$ is the vacuum permeability) is extracted from the ferromagnetic resonance of the extended thin film with the magnetic field applied in-plane~\cite{supp}.
+The obtained value is in agreement with previous studies made on LPE grown YIG thin films~\cite{Beaulieu2018}.
 Between these landmark eigenstates, we also observe two additional small peaks which can be uniquely assigned to the modes $(0,0)$ and $(0,2)$.
 No other modes are expected in this frequency range given our disk dimensions.
 These two eigenstates correspond to SW modes with counter-rotating wavefronts, as illustrated in Fig.~\ref{fig:1}a).
-While they are almost degenerate above 0.18~T, they increasingly split in frequency as $H_0$ approaches $H_\text{sat}$ from above.
-We will establish below that this is due to the dynamical dipolar interaction (DDI), whose influence increases with decreasing $H_0$.
+Their split in frequency increases as $H_0$ approaches $H_\text{sat}$ from above.
+We will establish below that this is due to dynamical DDI, whose influence increases with decreasing $H_0$.
 It introduces an ellipticity in the spin precession of the homogeneously magnetized disk and acts as a SOI for SW.
 The field-controllable SOI can be made much larger than the linewidth by tuning $H_0$ closer to $H_{\rm sat}$, making the split readily observable.

 To substantiate the claims made in the previous paragraph, we set up a theoretical model, relate SW eigenstates to OAM, and compute their spectrum.
 Consider a ferromagnet occupying a region $\Omega$, whose magnetization is given by \smash{${\bm M}({\bm x},t) = M_s {\bm u}({\bm x}, t)$}, with \smash{${\bm u}({\bm x}, t)$} a time dependent unit vector field (Fig.~\ref{fig:1}a)).
 We assume the existence of a textured equilibrium, \smash{${\bm u}_0({\bm x})$}, and define the dimensionless SW field \smash{${\bm m} = {\bm u} - {\bm u}_0$}.
 The linear dynamics of $\bm{m}$ is determined by minimizing the action $\mathcal{S}=\mu _0 M_s^2 \int dt \int _{\Omega }d^3 x~\mathcal{L}\equiv \mu _0 M_s^2 V\int dt \langle \mathcal{L}\rangle _{\Omega }$, where $V$ the finite volume of $\Omega $, $\langle \cdot \rangle _{\Omega }$ denoting spatial averaging, and the normalized Lagrangian density $\mathcal{L}$ is given by~\cite{tsukernik:1966,Valet2025a}